nanolab-fcfm/lab-webpage/docs/people.md

 # 🏛 Our Team

 Welcome to our lab!
-We are a passionate team of researchers dedicated to **optoelectronics, nanomaterials, and advanced photodetector technologies**.
+We are a passionate team of researchers dedicated to **molecular electronics, optoelectronics and nanomaterials**.
 Our mission is to push the boundaries of science and develop cutting-edge solutions for next-generation devices.

 ---